Site icon Panda Security Mediacenter

 Types of Encryption

 The two main methods of encryption are asymmetric and symmetric.
-While they work in similar ways, the difference in the number of keys sets them apart.
+While both encryption methods work in similar ways, the difference in the number of keys sets them apart.

 Asymmetric Encryption

 RSA is a common asymmetric encryption algorithm widely used in real-world applications.
-For example, the algorithm secures information sent over the internet and collected by websites in SSL certificates, which create an HTTPS connection.
+A common use case of this algorithm is securing information sent over the internet and collected by websites in SSL certificates, which create an HTTPS connection.

 Symmetric Encryption